Bayer To Pay More Than $10 Billion To Resolve Cancer Lawsuits Over Weedkiller Roundup

 The settlement calls for Bayer to pay from $8.8 billion to $9.6 billion to resolve current Roundup lawsuits.
 The company will also set aside $1.25 billion to fund payouts for potential claims in the future.

-The deal is pending approval from Judge Vince Chhabria of the U.S. District Court for the Northern District of California.
+Parts of the deal are pending court approval, including from Judge Vince Chhabria of the U.S. District Court for the Northern District of California.

 In addition to claims over the Roundup product, the agreement will also settle many cases filed over dicamba.
 Farmers say that when the chemical is sprayed it drifts into neighboring fields and gardens, inflicting broad damaging there.